When to use Teams

 The purpose of Teams is to allow organizations to have multiple Front workspaces within one account.
 Billing and SSO are unified across all Teams.
 Integrations and plugins are not currently separated per Team.

-The Teams feature is currently available on our Enterprise plans.
 Follow these instructions to learn how to create a new Team.

 How can you work with users across Teams?